alpkaanaksu/MolSim/deliverables/sheet5/README.md

 Z).
 In order to handle corner border cell cases for multiple periodic axes, we have implemented the `handleBoundariesTwoAxes` and `handleBoundariesThreeAxes` methods.
-These methods extend the functionality to handle periodic conditions along two/three axes simultaneously, providing flexibility for 2D/3D scenarios with different periodicities.
+These methods extend the functionality to handle periodic conditions along two/three axes simultaneously, providing flexibility for 2D/3D scenarios with different periodicity.
 Their implementation logic is the same as the auxiliary function handling only one axis, but they are adjusted to function in multiple axes. `updateHaloCells` method calls these methods on boundary cells, if respective periodicity conditions are fulfilled, to ensure the periodicity of the simulation, maintaining accurate boundary conditions across all axes.